You are here

 - Qualify in 3 out of 5 of the enabling competencies

 How Do I Submit my EVA Application?

-- Login to your CPHR Alberta Profile and complete the Online EVA Form.
+- Login to your CPHR Alberta Profile and upload your completed EVA Form through the “submit EVA & Apply for CPHR” link.
 You’ll also need to attach your resume and include formal job descriptions for all roles included in your application.

 - You can also upload any additional supporting documentation through the formal job description upload and can include: